What's the simplest and cheapest kind of water filter you can get? I'd have to say it's the faucet mount water filter.

 Finally, it passes through a layer of minerals to improve the taste.

-Another variation is the PUR PFM800HX (see at Amazon).
+Another variation is the PUR PFM800HX (see at manufacturer's website).
 It's the same as the PFM400H except that it's Bluetooth enabled so you can track the filter usage on your phone.
 I don't see the benefit in that, but I'm sure others might find it helpful.

 Just like all the other brands, the PUR filter is easy to install on your kitchen faucet.